 This is by far the most common reason that the airbag (SRS) light comes on.
 There are sensors under both the driver’s side and passenger’s side seats that can become loose or disconnected.
 This often happens when vacuuming or cleaning a vehicle, when adjusting the seats to the extremes for hauling loads, or from wiggly kids inadvertently stepping on them and causing them to become loose.

 The main culprit is a yellow wire under the seat.

 To fix this, with the vehicle off and key out of the ignition, ‘wiggle’ the wires and connectors.
 Disconnect and reconnect the connectors.
 You may need to use a small screwdriver to pry up the tab in order to get them apart.

-So just unplugging and replugging the the connectors under the front seats can cause the service light to go off.
-This is the most simple fix for this problem.
+So just unplugging and re-plugging the connectors under the front seats can cause the service light to go off.
+This is the simplest fix for this problem.
 Even if nothing looks loose, it is a good idea to re-seat the connectors and jiggle the wires in case there is a bad connection somewhere.